-If you’re trying to build lean body mass, it’s important that your body be in an anabolic state.
+If you’re trying to build lean body mass, it’s important that your body is in an anabolic state.
 An anabolic state is one where your body is building and repairing muscle fibers, not breaking them down.
 It’s the opposite of a catabolic state where you’re breaking down muscle tissue to supply your body’s energy needs.
 One of the main reasons people fail to see muscle development is because their body isn’t staying in an anabolic state.
 One way you can correct this problem is by changing your diet – but that’s not the only factor.
 Here are four things you can do to help your body better respond to the muscle-building exercise you’re doing.

 Don’t Skimp on Protein